aarentai/How-to/git.md

 git push origin main
 ```
 ----
-## …or push an existing repo from the command line
+## or push an existing repo from the command line
 ```
 # enter the directory
 git init